 perhaps combining it with muira puama and other herbal aphrodisiacs.

 The scientific name is Erythroxylum catuaba), while other common names are Chuchuhuasha, Tatuaba, Pau de Reposta, and Caramuru.
 I have also found research studies done with Erythroxylum vacciniifolium, Trichilia catigua, and Anemopaegma mirandum.
 I am not certain whether they are referring to the same plant.

-Buy Catuaba Bark Powder 500 mg, 60 capsules
+Buy Catuaba Bark Powder 500 mg pill, 60 capsules